Sébastien Leblanc

-Sébastien LeBlanc Canadian.(born 27 December 1973 in Montreal) is a former tour professional tennis player.
+Sébastien LeBlanc (born 27 December 1973) is a former Canadian tour professional tennis player.
 Leblanc captured three junior Grand Slam titles and played Davis Cup for Canada.
 More of a doubles specialist, he won five Challenger events in doubles and reached a career-high doubles ranking of World No. 127.

 Junior career

 Leblanc teamed with fellow Québécois and Montrealer Sébastien Lareau to capture first the 1990 French Open junior doubles title and then a month later the 1990 Wimbledon junior doubles title.
 In both finals they defeated the South African duo of Marcos Ondruska and Clinton Marsh in three sets, 6–7, 7–6, 9–7 at Roland Garros and 7–6(5) 4–6 6–3.
-Then in August Leblanc teamed with another Montrealer, Greg Rusedski, to capture the U.S. Open junior doubles crown, defeating Marten Renström and Mikael Tillström in the final, 6–7 6–3 6–4.
+Then in August Leblanc teamed with another Montrealer, Greg Rusedski, to capture the U.S. Open junior doubles crown, defeating Mårten Renström and Mikael Tillström in the final, 6–7 6–3 6–4.
 Leblanc did not compete in the 1990 Australian Open missing out on a chance for completing the 'Grand Slam'.
 In singles he lost in the first round at both Roland Garros and Flushing Meadows and reached the third round of Wimbledon, falling to eventual champion Leander Paes in three sets.